 We have set out below a description of all the ways we plan to use your personal data, and which of the legal bases we rely on to do so.
 We have also identified what our legitimate interests are where appropriate.
 Please note that we may process your personal data for more than one lawful ground depending on the specific purpose for which we are using your data.
 Please contact us if you need details about the specific legal ground we are relying on to process your personal data where more than one ground has been set out in the table below.

 - Membership Data – Lawful basis “performance of a contract with you”.

 As part of membership of BMMC you will be required to complete a paper BMMC Membership Application form containing essential personal data and certain declarations.

 The application form is a contractual agreement between you and BMMC and is retained as a permanent record for your period of membership.
 Information is input into the BMMC Membership Database as an expedient form of reference for both BMMC officials and you as a member.
 You will be able to view and amend your own data using your personal access passwords.

 Where we collect “next of kin” details, these are processed for your “vital interests” in case of an emergency.

 - Membership Volunteering System – Lawful basis “consent” and “performance of a contract with you”.

 BMMC provides a service to members allowing them to register as a volunteer for any listed motor sports event in UK using the BMMC’s web-based system or a paper based secondary option.
 This also extends to “Donington Emergency Services Team” operating as part of BMMC.
 This data is processed on both a “performance of a contract with you” and “consent” basis.
-When you express an interest in volunteering at a particular event as a Marshall, your data is transferred to other MSA registered clubs and/or their appointed officials who then become Data Controllers in their own right.
+When you express an interest in volunteering at a particular event as a Marshall, your data is transferred to other Motorsport UK registered clubs and/or their appointed officials who then become Data Controllers in their own right.

 - Membership Payments – Lawful basis “contractual necessity”.